On Leave Spring 2020

 Her second book (Waste) is about conceptions of waste and wastefulness in Japan from the 1940s through the present.
 By considering shifts in what was considered to be waste and wasteful (be it resources, time, or material objects), her work explores people’s struggles to find value, meaning, and happiness in a post-industrialist, capitalist, consumerist, and affluent Japan.

-Professor Siniawer teaches a variety of courses on Japanese history, including surveys of early modern and modern Japanese history, a first-year seminar on the Japanese empire, a 300-level course on U.S.-Japan relations, and an advanced tutorial on war memory.
-She also offers an introductory-level tutorial on Korean history, a 300-level course on the history of various kinds of panics, and a History 301.
+Professor Siniawer teaches a variety of courses on Japanese history, including surveys of early modern and modern Japanese history; a first-year seminar on the Japanese empire; electives on U.S.-Japan relations, and on emotions in modern Japanese history; an advanced tutorial on war memory, and an advanced seminar on the history of Tokyo.
+She also offers an introductory-level tutorial on Korean history, an elective on the history of various kinds of panics, and a History 301.

 She holds a Ph.D. in history and an A.M. in East Asian studies both from Harvard University, and a B.A. in history from Williams College.